-When economic downturn hits, the first line of spending to be cut in the vast majority of businesses is the marketing budget.
+When economic downturn hits, the first line of spending to be cut in the vast majority of businesses is the marketing tools.
 And when this happens, we often watch businesses that are in a tough position, slide into a worse position, as they are hit by a slow economy, and then by declining awareness.
 Think about it – even in the tough times it is vital that potential consumers are aware your business offering exists!

-As a marketing strategist, one of the first things I tell my clients during downturn, or if they are a start-up and lacking capital – don’t cut marketing completely, just use a smaller budget more effectively.
+As a marketing strategist, one of the first things I tell my clients during downturn, or if they are a start-up and lacking capital – don’t cut marketing tools completely, just use a smaller budget more effectively.
 These days, it’s easy to look at all your marketing options and see how you could spend an absolute fortune drenching the market with your brand and message.
 But do you really need to?

 Do you need that back full page ad in the country’s biggest paper?
 Will your brand really benefit that much more from a prime time television ad?
 By all means, if you have the financial backing to create a plan that hits potential consumers from every angle, do it.
 But if not, think about what you really need to ensure consumers know you exist.

 And this is often the first question I get from clients when we discuss strategy, ‘What do we really need and what can we cut back on?’
 Like any service provider, it’s one of those questions that can make you cringe, but today, with fluctuating consumer confidence and that air of concern still circulating, it is more than valid.
 So what do you cut and what do you need?